Here at Greendale Farm we are licensed to hold up to 70 dogs. We have 2 main separate kennel blocks, the Old Block and Sally’s New Block.

 Fish and Rice flavoured James Wellbeloved

-We walk the dogs once a day, maybe twice in the quiet times.
-We have a large paddock area where we let dogs off the lead to have a run around and play with the tennis ball.
-We have a field that we use for the dogs that have to stay on the lead, and then we also have a ‘side paddock’ attached to Sally’s new block kennels that we use for the older or smaller breeds that can also go off lead.
+We walk the dogs once a day, maybe twice in quieter times.
+We have a large paddock area where we let dogs off the lead to have a run around and play with the tennis balls/footballs and other toys.
+We have a field that we use for the dogs that have to stay on the lead, and then we also have a ‘side paddock’ attached to Sally’s New Block kennels that we use for the older or smaller breeds that can also go off lead.
+We do not socialise dogs while they are boarding with us.
+They will get full 1-2-1 attention from the staff.
+Dogs will only be socialised with other dogs if they are from the same household, or in the event two owners know each other and have provided the manager with written consent from both households for the dogs to be socialised together.

 Behaviour in kennels